 2. Redefine the Business Language

 It’s not enough to engage others.
 You also need to communicate with them in terms they understand and care about so that they comprehend the value you offer them.
+To communicate your message more effectively, you need a reliable and instant communication channel.
+You can create an app to be in touch with both employees and stakeholders and make sure there is no information gap.

 Speaking “Enterprise Architecture” when engaging those outside the IT team is a common misstep.
 Don’t use jargon when addressing those outside the EA team, since terms like “framework” and “TOGAF” will have a different or zero meaning to them.